csc-training/summerschool/hpc-ai/demo/Readme.md

     squeue --me

-The output of the run will appear in a file named `slurm-RUN_ID.out` where `RUN_ID` is the Slurm batch job id.
+The output of the run will appear in a file named `single_gpu_cifar100-slurm-RUN_ID.out` where `RUN_ID` is the Slurm batch job id.
 You can check the last ten lines of that file with the command: